Mental Health Awareness Week: 5 actions to reduce workplace stress

 With workplace stress directly affecting business performance, it’s important to act now to pinpoint and address the stress triggers for your organisation.
 But before you become too stressed about stress, here are five (relatively painless!) actions to help you on your way:

-- Ensure all employees have regular one-to-ones with their managers.
+- Ensure all employees have regular one-to-ones with their managers as part of a broader employee assistance program.
 It helps to address anxieties around work performance before they turn into broader issues.

 - Give employees access to freebies such as fresh fruit and salary sacrifice schemes for anything from childcare to gym membership.
 You’re improving health and addressing financial stress all in one.
 It’s win-win!